codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 internal record CategorizedInput(string Text, InputCategory Category);
 ```

-Additionally, I also generate a key-value pair of the counts of each category.
-Originally, I used a `Dictionary<InputCategory, int>` for this.
+Additionally, I also generate a key-value pair of the counts of each category, and this step is the subject of this post.

-However, there was an issue: When the user entered only one category of inputs—e.g., only URLs and no commands—that meant that the unused category would not be added to the dictionary; yet the program would attempt to access that missing `InputCategory` key while counting the occurrences of input of _both_ categories.
-This caused a `KeyNotFoundException` exception to be thrown.
+Originally, I used a `Dictionary<InputCategory, int>` for holding the counts.
+However, there was an issue with this: When the user entered only one category of inputs—i.e., only URLs and no commands, or vice versa—that meant that the unused category would not be added to the dictionary; yet the program would attempt to access that missing `InputCategory` key while counting the occurrences of input of _both_ categories.
+This, of course, caused `KeyNotFoundException` exceptions to be thrown.

 I felt I needed more behavior than what a plain `Dictionary` could provide, so I settled on a custom class wrapping a `Dictionary`.

-My initial idea was to simply manually ensuring both categories were added to the `Dictionary` during class construction, adding missing entries with a default of `0` where necessary.
+My initial approach was simply manually ensuring that both categories were added to the `Dictionary` during class construction, adding missing entries with a default of `0` during class construction.
 This looked something like the unfinished code below:

 ```cs
 internal class CategoryCounts